-Electrical and Communications Rooms
+Communications Rooms

-Electrical rooms require one emergency power receptacle that is identified as emergency power at the receptacle.
 Communication rooms must contain power and grounding for the passive and active devices used for the telecommunications system, including at least two dedicated 20A, 120 volt duplex electrical outlets on emergency power, and additional lock type convenience outlets at 1,800 mm (6 ft.) intervals around the walls and direct connection to the main building grounding system.
 If uninterruptible power is required in communications rooms, it must be furnished as part of the communications system.
 Larger communication rooms must be provided with ceiling-mounted locking receptacles on ceiling-hung strain relief whips.

-Main Mechanical and Electrical Rooms
+Mechanical and Electrical Rooms

-Main mechanical and electrical equipment rooms must each have, at a minimum, one emergency power receptacle that is identified as such at the receptacle.
+All mechanical and electrical equipment rooms must each have, at a minimum, one emergency power receptacle that is identified as such at the receptacle.